 Welcome back to Pleasant Valley United Methodist Church

-We are indeed glad to tell you that Pleasant Valley will re-open for live worship on November 1 at 11 am!
+We are indeed glad to tell you that Pleasant Valley has re-opened for live worship!
 Your safety is foremost in our minds as we plan this re-opening, so the experience will look and feel different.
 You must decide for yourself, based on your individual circumstances, whether to attend.
 Please know that no one will judge you whatever decision you make.
 We will continue to live-stream the service just as we have for the past seven months.
 If you are in a high-risk group, we urge you to continue worshipping with us online for your safety.
 If you want to attend in person and fill out the reservation form, you agree that you and everyone in your party will follow the protocols outlined at the bottom of this page.
 Note that we will be celebrating All Saints Sunday on November 1 but there will be no communion.

 Reservations are required for everyone.